Atewe202/LITA-PROJECT-2-Customer-Segmentation-for-a-Subscription-Service/README.md

 ### Tools Used
 -Excel: use of Pivot tables summarize total sales by product, region, and month,  use of charts, statistical functions and visualization
 -SQL: Queries and aggregation
-- Power BI for Data visualization use of  Bar charts, pie charts, Dounts, Card
+- Power BI for  visualization with the use of  Bar charts, pie charts, Dounts, Card
--  Use of Slicer as filter
+-  Use of Slicer for interactive analysis

-### Data Cleaning Preparation
+### Data Cleaning and Preparation
-- Cleaning of data was done in excel to remove duplicates
+- Cleaning of data was done in exceland Poer BI to remove duplicates
 - Duration of subscription in days column was created in excel before exporting to SQL studio and Power BI desktop
-- conditional and custom columns were created in power BI
+- conditional columns were created in power BI
+- Also measured values were generated

 ### Explaratory Data Analysis
 Excel:summarize